-Welcome to the 2020-21 Course Catalog for the Nebraska College of Technical Agriculture!
+Welcome to the 2022-23 Course Catalog for the Nebraska College of Technical Agriculture!

-Throughout a vibrant 107-year history, our Aggie family of faculty and staff here in Curtis has greeted generations of students to this welcoming, rural campus.
+For 109 years, our Aggie family of faculty and staff here in Curtis has greeted generations of students to this welcoming, rural campus.
 Together, we have forged common bonds and expansive opportunities in an educational community.
 You will realize this enrichment too!